 A coordinated assault on bars, restaurants, a concert hall and a soccer stadium killed at least 129 people on Friday, raising security fears over upcoming events to be held in France, from the Climate Summit starting on Nov.
 30 or next year’s Euro 2016 finals and Tour de France cycle race.

-- Mumbai keen to host 2026 Youth Olympics
+- Austria’s Graz will not bid to host 2026 Winter Olympics

 - Seven cities confirm interest in 2026 Winter Games: IOC